 This national chain of pizzerie is especially popular in the South of the US.
 The Mega Veggie Pizza comes loaded with as many vegetables as you could possibly fit on a pizza.
 In addition to pizza with Daiya, other vegan options include the hummus (which can be ordered with veggies instead of pita if you want to make it healthier), and the tempeh or tofu hoagies.

-There are two locations in Mobile and one across the Bay.
-The one on Old Shell Road is near the University of South Alabama campus and definitely has a college-town vibe.
+There are two locations in Mobile.
+One is in West Mobile on Schillinger Road, and the other is on Old Shell Road.
+The Old Shell Road location is close to the University and definitely as a college hangout vibe.

 Click here to view the map below as a webpage.